tomdaniels/code_pollution/README.md

 #### Exceptions

 - `--ignore` is helpful for **codespace** projects, and any **repositories owned by other users that you have not forked**.
-    - _If the script crashes due to a specific repo name (which will be in the stack trace), append it to this ignore list and try again._
+    - If you hit an error, look for a repository name, append it to this ignore list and try again._